TrynkaLab/tglow-core/README.md

 --rn_image_dir ${OUTPUT}/results/images
 ```

+## Blacklisting troublesome wells

+Sometimes wells might have issues or have different aquisition parameters (e.q. number of channels or planes).
+As currently the pipeline assumes all image stacks have the same shape, this is not supported.
+Wells which not match can be excluded in two ways.
+This is also usefull for excluding single stain controls which don't make sense to run through the pipeline.

+1. Edit the manifest.tsv in the `rn_image_dir` of the plate to remove the well
+2. Specify `--rn_blacklist` which is  a tsv file with header `plate<tab>well` and then specifying a plate well combination, one per line, to exclude from the run.

+I reccomend the blacklist prior to staging, especially if many wells need to be blacklisted

 ## Registering multiple cycles of imaging

 To register imaging cycles additionally provide a registration manifest which links plates together.
 This should have the form: